swordpool/XDaggerCUDAMiner/README.md

 The original version uses OpenCL mining by setting the - G parameter on the command line.
 Updated, this version adds a new parameter - C to start CUDA mining.

-For miner using,just downloading https://github.com/swordpool/XDaggerCUDAMiner/blob/master/XDAG-CUDA-OPENCL-Release.rar , that's all.
+For miner using,just download https://github.com/swordpool/XDaggerCUDAMiner/blob/master/XDAG-CUDA-OPENCL-Release.rar and extract to any folder, then edit start-mine.bat, fill in your own miner address, run start-mine.bat then enjoy your cuda mining. that's all.